 In theory, the water content in 100% aloe vera products makes them relatively safe to use with latex condoms.
 However, there is not enough scientific research to support this claim.

-People with diabetes may want to avoid consuming aloe vera, as it can lower blood glucose levels, according to the National Center for Complementary and Integrative Health.
+People with diabetes may want to avoid consuming aloe vera, as it can lower blood glucose levels, according to the

 Aloe vera plants also contain latex, which produces strong laxative effects if a person consumes it.
 Ingesting aloe latex can lead to stomach cramps and diarrhea.